SpookyCorgi/phiz/README.md

 ## Plugins Setup
 ### Unreal Engine Without Additional App (Only works on Win64 pc)
 **This feature is experimental!
 Might crash!**
-1. Download the latest release **ue-node-example** for your Unreal version.
+1. Download the latest release of [**phiz-plugin-embedded**](https://github.com/SpookyCorgi/phiz/releases) for your Unreal version.
 Unzip it.
 2. Copy the *Plugins* folder into your {project root} (usually at Documents/Unreal Project/Project Name/)
 3. Copy everything in the *Content* folder into **your project Content folder** ({project root}/Content/)

 **For metahuman**

-4. Open your metahuman blueprint and navigate to **face** component.
+4. Open your metahuman blueprint and navigate to **Face** component.

     ![image](https://user-images.githubusercontent.com/37282156/212817085-bc3f2dd7-e78d-4486-b82c-aebd31e4ae15.png)
 5. In the details panel, find the Animation section and set the following.